 Virtual twin: where the virtual world meets the real world

 While production processes can only exist in the physical world, Life Sciences companies have tremendous opportunities to leverage digital twin technology as a testing ground to plan and simulate processes and products—and then execute production flawlessly through manufacturing execution systems (MES).

 Consider the following analogy: the development of the Global Positioning System (GPS) has made navigation today so easy that some people cannot travel anywhere without it.
 Navigation apps, easily accessible on smartphones, present an accurate digital representation of the real world.
 Navigation apps today not only provide users with an accurate map, but also use real-world data on real-time road traffic conditions to simulate and recommend driving routes that will get users to their destination in the shortest time.

 A similar concept already exists in the manufacturing world.
-Digital twins can create an accurate representation of real-world products, manufacturing facilities and processes—which, when supplied with real-world data in real time, can help companies simulate scenarios and recommend optimized plans that meet all of a company’s criteria as much as possible.
+Virtual twins that go beyond the digital twin can create an accurate representation of real-world products, manufacturing facilities and processes—which, when supplied with real-world data in real time, can help companies simulate scenarios and recommend optimized plans that meet all of a company’s criteria as much as possible.
 This means products made with the most efficient use of sustainable materials, engineered to satisfy stringent regulatory requirements, produced first-time-right at the highest quality and with the shortest time to market.